aniketmore311/express-ts-mvc-boilerplate/README.md

 - error handling
 - custom basic authentication

-- clone the repo cd into it then
+- clone the repo
+- cd into it then run
 - $ npm install
 - $ npm run start:dev